Pelagicore/software-factory/docs/chapters/architecture/SOTA-system.rst

 - Create a Distribution of type "OS with app(s)", named PELUX of version 1.0
 - Drag and drop the Rootfs on the right pane onto the PELUX distribution on the left pane
+- Click the actions button and apply the changes

 Target Filters
 """"""""""""""